osvennevig/sanity-plugin-umami-analytics-tool/README.md

 ### Options

 - `url` - Required - the share url from Umami
-- `title` - Optional - defaults to 'Umami Analytics'
+- `title` - Optional - defaults to 'Umami'

 ## License